Receiver-in-the-Ear vs. Behind-the-Ear Hearing Aids: Which One Fits You Best?

 Step-by-Step Guide

-1. Locate the Power Button – Most Signia hearing aids have a push-button or automatic activation when removed from the charger.
+• Locate the Power Button – Most Signia hearing aids are push-button or auto turn on when removing them from the charging case.

-2. Press & Hold – If your model has a manual power button, press and hold it for a few seconds until you hear a startup chime.
+• Press & Hold – If your device has a power button, press and hold for a few seconds until you hear a startup tone.

-4. Adjust Settings – Use the Signia App or manual controls to customize volume and sound preferences.
+• Adjust Settings – Use settings in Signia App or manual settings to adjust sound and volume.

-When deciding between RIC and BTE hearing aids, consider:
+When deciding between BTE and RIC hearing aids, consider:

 • Your level of hearing loss